 Metabolic encephalopathy (ME) occurs when problems with your metabolism cause brain dysfunction.
 Causes range from low blood sugar to excess fluid in your brain.
-Symptoms range from confusion to coma.
-Prompt treatment is essential.
+Symptoms may include confusion or coma.

 If you or someone you care for is diagnosed with an encephalopathy, it means they’re experiencing a brain dysfunction.
 There are many types of encephalopathies, and their effects can be temporary or permanent.

 Metabolic encephalopathies (ME) are brain dysfunctions due to problems with your metabolism, or your body’s chemical processes that turn food into energy and filter out harmful toxins.